 An electronic light-emitting device.
-The indicator lights on the front of the
+The indicator lights on the front of the device are LEDs.

 MAC address Media Access Control address

 The permanent hardware address of a device, assigned by its manufacturer.
 MAC addresses are expressed as six pairs of hex characters, with each pair separated by colons.
 For example;